fjpavano/DATA-305-Assignment-2/index.md

   <p>
     <strong>Golf & Strategic Thinking</strong><br>
     Golf has become a personal study in patience and precision.
-I’m drawn to the strategic elements of the game — course management, incremental improvement, and the psychological aspect.
+I’m drawn to the strategic elements of the game like course      management and incremental improvement.
+I'm also interested in the psychological aspect.
 The discipline required to refine small details over time mirrors how I approach long-term goals.
   </p>
 </div>